Potomac School (McLean, Virginia): History

-Looking toward greater future expansion, Potomac’s Board of Trustees purchased 55 acres of farmland in McLean, Virginia, in 1948.
+Looking toward greater future expansion, Potomac's board of trustees purchased 55 acres of farmland in McLean, Virginia, in 1948.
 The ensuing years brought significant growth, with additions of land and facilities, an increase in the student population, and the addition of new programs.
 In 1987, Potomac added an Upper School to serve students in grades 9-12.
 The first senior class graduated from The Potomac School in 1990, and in 2004 the school celebrated its Centennial.
 Enrollment reached 1,000 for the first time in 2009.

-Curriculum and Academics

-Lower School

-The grades K-3 program focuses on reading, writing, and numeracy skills, along with enrichment classes in science, art, music, and physical education.

-Middle School

-Foreign language study and instrumental music are introduced in Middle School.

-Intermediate School

-Interscholastic athletics begin at this level.

-Upper School

-The Upper School offers three highly selective, intensive academic tracks – the Science and Engineering Research Center, the Global Perspectives and Citizenship Program, and the Visual and Performing Arts Concentration – that offer opportunities for deeper, more rigorous study in specific areas of interest.

-Service Learning

-Service learning is integrated into Potomac’s K-12 curriculum.

-Co-curricular Activities

-The school has a nationally ranked speech and debate program (grades 8-12) and a competitive robotics program (6-12).